(College of Science and Health)

 Admission to program

-Admission to the exercise science emphasis is competitive and not all who apply may be accommodated.
+Admission to the ESS-exercise science emphasis is competitive and not all who apply may be accommodated.

-- Applications are due October 1 to be considered for admission to the program spring semester or February 1 to be considered for admission to the program for fall semester.
-All candidates must meet academic requirements, physical fitness standards and professional and personal qualifications and be approved by the Exercise Science Selection Committee.
+- Applications for admission are accepted in the fall semester (deadline of October 1) and the spring semester (deadline of February 1).
+All candidates must meet academic requirements, physical fitness standards and professional and personal qualifications and be approved by the Exercise Science Advisory Committee.
 Consideration for selection is based on the following criteria:

 - Fitness evaluation;